PRESS KIT

 LOG LINE

-Christianity and climate change collide on Tangier Island, where a close-knit Christian fishing community faces an existential threat as rising seas encroach upon their shores.
-Their centuries-old way of life, sustained by faith and the rhythms of the Chesapeake Bay, is now at a poignant crossroads—one that may force them from the only home they’ve ever known.
+On a remote island in the Chesapeake Bay, a deeply rooted evangelical fishing community grapples with the quiet erosion of their land and their traditions.
+Their centuries-old way of life, sustained by faith and the rhythms of the bay, is now at a poignant crossroads—one that may force them from the only home they’ve ever known.

 ONE LINER